WRIP

 WRIP first signed on in August 1999 as the first radio station in Greene County based outside Catskill.

 Initially, the station had a uniquely split format of adult contemporary weekdays and oldies weekends.

 Now WRIP focuses primarily on AC hits from the 1980s, 1990s and today.
-Weekday mornings were hosted by station manager Guy Patrick Garraghan until his untimely death in November 2010.
+Weekday mornings were hosted by station manager Guy Patrick Garraghan until his death in November 2010.
 Garraghan was a lifelong local resident who spent 17 years on the air at WCKL in Catskill prior to coming to WRIP in 1999.
 He is credited for being the primary force in bringing local radio to the mountaintop region.

 Current Operations Manager Joe Loverro hosts morning drive, while WRIP President and General Manager Jay Fink hosts afternoon drive.

 Weekends feature a mix of locally and nationally produced specialty programming such as Joe Loverro's "Friday Night Gold" and "Greatest Hits USA," an oldies show hosted by Chuck Matthews airing Saturday nights.

 Sundays feature "Smooth Weekend" - a syndicated Smooth Jazz show hosted by Allen Kepler - and "Sunday Night, Nice 'N' Easy" showcasing easy pop music from the 1940s, 1950s & 1960s - with host Kelly Green.

 The station also airs other syndicated specialty programming each week, including a deep cuts 1980s show, a four-hour Classic Hits show, an acoustic rock show, a three-hour show 80s show hosted by original MTV VJ Nina Blackwood and an American Top 40 80s original countdown show with the late Casey Kasem.